Alfresco/alfresco-docker-base-java/README.md

 ## Pre-requisites

 While any docker CLI compatible installation will produce valid  images, [Docker buildx](https://docs.docker.com/buildx/working-with-buildx/) has proven being more efficient and clever when building images using [Multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
-We recommand using it.
+We recommend using it.

 ## Versioning